Ready for an ultimate list of the best venison jerky recipes? Read on.

 2. Smoked Venison Jerky

-Much like the previous recipe, this jerky comes in the whole-muscle cut style, but could easily be tweaked to be thinner like its more popular brethren.
+Much like the previous recipe, this deer jerky comes in the whole-muscle cut style, but could easily be tweaked to be thinner like its more popular brethren.
 We love getting natural smoke flavor in meats, especially jerky, so this recipe was an instant winner during our quest for the best.

 - 4 tbsp. soy sauce